iqm-finland/KQCircuits/docs/user_guide/gui_workflow.rst

       for KLayout Viewer and KLayout Editor.
 On Linux you may have to go to *File -> Setup -> Application -> Editing Mode* and set *Use editing mode by default* to true, and restart KLayout.
-      On macOS click on KLayout on the top right conner click prefrences on application click Editing Mode then click on use editing mode by default.
+      On macOS click on KLayout and on the top right corner click *Preferences -> Application -> Editing Mode -> Use editing mode by default*.
       Then restart the KLayout program.
    #.
 In the *Libraries* panel on the bottom left, choose *Chip Library* and drag
       and drop the *Demo* chip from there to the layout.